 - Life transitions, such retirement and early adulthood launch

-Dr. Patricia brings a unique background that blends together her clinical skills with 40 years experience as an educator, corporate leader, entrepreneur, and mentor.
-She works collaboratively to help patients enlist their inner resources of fortitude, temperance, prudence, and patience to quiet their inner critic, to love the unlovable within, and to discover the beauty of their wholehearted self.
+Dr. Patricia brings a unique background that blends together her psychotherapy practices with 40 years experience as an educator, corporate leader, entrepreneur, and coach.
+She works collaboratively to help patients enlist their inner resources to quiet the inner critic, to love the unlovable within, and to discover the strength and resilience of their wholehearted self.

 - Cognitive Behavioral Therapy (CBT)